wordswords/dotfiles/README.md

 5. For standard keybindings,`cht tmux`
 6. To go into edit mode on cur pane `<CTRL>-a {` .
 Then `v` to get into visual copy and `y` to copy to SYSTEM clipboard.
 7. To rotate panes in the current layout `<CTRL>-a <SPACE>`
-8. To paste from SYSTEM clipboard `<CTRL>-a }`
-9. To start my standard development tmux session `tmuxinator development`
+8. To start my standard development tmux session `tmuxinator development`

 ## Git stuff I keep forgetting